What do we offer?

 LIFE IN CHAMBERS

-We recognise that pupillage is demanding, but we do our best to make it as interesting, enjoyable and rewarding an experience as possible.
+We recognise that pupillage is demanding, and we do our best to make it as interesting, enjoyable and rewarding an experience as possible.

 Pupils are not expected to work late in the evenings or at weekends, although, due to the nature of practice, there may be times when some longer hours are necessary.